-EXCEPTION: Victims of domestic violence who meet the criteria in item C, 1, below, may reapply for WV WORKS after the 60-month closure.
+EXCEPTION: Victims of domestic violence, who meet the criteria in Battered Or Subjected to Extreme Cruelty below, may reapply for WV WORKS after the 60-month closure.

-The presence of any adult or emancipated minor who meets at least one of the following criteria is eligible to be considered for an extension of the 60-month time limit.
+A single parent household in which the parent meets one of the following criteria is eligible to be considered for an extension of the 60-month time limit.
+For a 2-parent household, both parents must meet one of the following criteria for the AG to be eligible:

 NOTE: All extensions are temporary.
 Unless specified below, an extension may only be approved for up to 6 months and may be approved only once.
-Even if the situation of another adult or emancipated minor in the same AG was responsible for approval of an extension, any other adult or emancipated minor who received the benefit of the extension is considered to have received the one-time-only extension.

-1. Battered Or Subjected To Extreme Cruelty
+Battered Or Subjected To Extreme Cruelty

-NOTE: An extension based solely or in part on this criteria may be approved multiple times and may exceed the 6-month limit.
+NOTE: An extension based solely or in part on these criteria may be approved multiple times and may exceed the 6-month limit.
 These multiple extensions need not be consecutive because clients may reapply after case closure.